sonofthort/metajson/README.md

 # Examples

 One main objective of metajson is reducing duplication.
+This may not be a visual example of reduced size, but demonstrates the reuse concepts and metajson structure.

 ~~~
 metajson.eval({